hibari/hibari-brick-rs/README.md

 ### Documentation

-There is no documentation (including rustdoc) at this point as the API is changing everyday.
+There is no documentation (including rustdoc) at this point as the API will be changing everyday.
 Maybe you want to read source code in [main.rs](https://github.com/hibari/hibari-brick-rs/blob/master/src/main.rs) and [lib.rs](https://github.com/hibari/hibari-brick-rs/blob/master/src/lib.rs)